maor-rozenfeld/gabby/README.md

   angular.module('myApp').controller('myDirCtrl', function($scope, gabby) {
     gabby.for($scope)
       .settings({
+          //These are the default settings for the directive,
+          //allowing the reader to easily understand what can
+          //be passed to the directive
           onStart: function() {},
           onSubmit: function() {},
           defaultName: 'John'
         })
       .api({
+          //These are the public functions of the directives
           clearValues: function() {
             //do magic things
           },